Find the best prices on the drinks you want, enjoy exclusive voucher codes and make amazing savings

 Chilean Vineyard in Elqui Valley

-Chilean wine burst onto the scene in the UK in the early nineties, on the cusp of the New World wave, originally created by Australia.
-Chile brought to the market superb value, reliability, well- known grape varieties, and fruity, approachable wines, mainly from grape varieties that were known and recognizable.
+Chilean wine burst onto the scene in the early nineties, on the cusp of the New World wave, originally created by Australia.
+With it came superb value, reliability, well-known grape varieties, and fruity, approachable wines, mainly from grape varieties that were known and recognisable.

-Whilst Chile has a very long wine-making history, dating back to the 16th century, it was really only in the 1980s, that the Chilean wine industry had a revival, partly due to the influx of foreign investors and heavy winery investment, following the establishment of a new period of post Pinochet political and economic stability.
+Whilst Chile has a very long wine-making history, dating back to the Spanish explorers' arrival in the 16th century, it was really only in the 1980s that the Chilean wine industry had a revival.
+The industry was certainly booming in the early 20th century, but it was cheap, basic wine that was pretty much exclusively consumed in Chile.
+The later revival was partly due to the influx of foreign investors and heavy winery investment following the establishment of a new free market and democratic period after the fall of the Pinochet regime brought political and economic stability.
 New, high tech wineries, investment into vineyards, and a new breed of winemakers, many of whom had learnt their craft in France and Australia, helped establish the modern day Chilean wine industry, and drive its early success.

 Chile And Its Wine History

-Winemaking was introduced to Chile in the 16th century, by catholic missionaries, with vines brought in from Spain, Peru and California.
-For centuries, the majority of the production was sweet, high alcohol wines, made from the Pais grape, which until the 21st century, was the most planted grape variety in Chile.
+Winemaking was introduced to Chile in the 16th century by catholic missionaries and Spanish explorers with vines brought in from Spain, Peru and California.
+For centuries, the majority of the production was of unsophisticated (by modern standards), oxidative wines made from Pais and Muscat.
+Pais in particular was used to make sweet, high alcohol wines, and was, until the 21st century, the most planted grape variety in Chile.
 Pais is also responsible for the production of Chile’s national drink, Pisco, a grape brandy, made into the national cocktail ‘Pisco Sour’.

 Click on the links to dedicated pages to read the full guide on the corresponding region or sub-region.